adabay/vault-key-value-buildkite-plugin/README.md

 * Use a token that was written to a file.
 This is the appropriate method to authorize if you use the Vault Agent's auto-auth method to keep a valid token on the build agent.
 To use this method, you have to specify the path to the token file using the plugin parameter `token_file_path` or using the environment variable `BUILDKITE_PLUGIN_VAULT_KEY_VALUE_TOKEN_FILE_PATH`.

+In a pre-exit hook, this plugin also removes the exported environment variables, including `VAULT_TOKEN`.

 ## Example

 ### Single secret example